dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 ---
 title: "Set up Azure DevOps"
 id: "setup-azure"
-description: "You can set up your Azure DevOps by creating an Azure AD app and adding it to dbt Cloud."
+description: "You can set up your Azure DevOps by creating a Microsoft Entra ID app and adding it to dbt Cloud."
 sidebar_label: "Set up Azure DevOps"
 ---